katugtug/katugtug.github.io/game/rules.md

 Do this 8 times, each player now has 8 cards to use.

-## Warband building
-Models have classes: Defender, Brute, Support, Attacker Defenders guard others and provide them bonuses.
-Brutes take lots of damage and deal lots of damage, but offer no support to others.
-Support force multiplies, based on leadership, healing, adding attack or defense bonuses.

 ## Model Activation
 During a model's activation, they can do the following:
 - Use one ability on their card.